9:00am - 3:00pm

 This workshop, which changes every holidays, allows students to practice their public speaking skills in a variety of different circumstances.
 Each holiday we will choose a different focus, from academic English speeches to mock trials, and will provide a two day course that delves into that topic.

-In Spring 2017, we will be providing a two day course that focuses on Mock Trials.
+In Winter 2018, we will be providing a two day course that focuses on Mock Trials.